 While there isn’t a lot that this breed family has in common, it’s safe to say that they are diligent and thorough workers.
 They show exceptional talent in herding, with a special technique where they circle around the sheep they are herding until they are back with the shepherd.
 It’s safe to assume that most Koolies are intelligent dogs with a good sense of urgency.
 Their alertness is key to their talent as herders.

-Dingos are likely the oldest dog native to Australia, with a history spanning back an incredible estimate of 3,000 years!
-As such, they’re often considered their own animal, as opposed to being an actual breed of dog.
-For this reason, while many people have domesticated Dingoes, it’s still controversial to do so, with the argument that they aren’t made for a family setting.
+Dingos are likely the oldest dog (or wolf) native to Australia, with a history spanning back an incredible estimate of 3,000 years!
+As such, they’re often considered their own animal, as opposed to being an actual breed of dog or wolf.
+While many people have domesticated Dingoes, it’s still controversial to do so, with the argument that they aren’t made for a family setting.
 Further, it is illegal to own a Dingo in the United States.

 While it’s unlikely you will get to keep a Dingo as a pet, they are still incredible creatures worth learning more about.
 These wild dogs are quite vocal, though they don’t bark so much as they howl.
 Their sturdy bodies and lithe limbs allow them to run at high speeds for long periods of time.